demisto/content/Packs/AzureActiveDirectory/Integrations/AzureADIdentityProtection/README.md

 Gets information from the Azure Active Directory Identity Protection service.
 This integration was integrated and tested with the beta version of Azure Active Directory Identity Protection API.

+## Required Permissions
+To use this integration, the following permissions are required on the Azure application.
+- `IdentityRiskEvent.Read.All`
+- `IdentityRiskyUser.ReadWrite.All`
+- `User.Read`

 ## Set up an Azure Application
 Choose between the following options.
 Both of them use the [device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code).